solarcodion/cartoon-translation/frontend/README.md

 - **Easy Maintenance** - Updates handled by Supabase team
 - **Accessibility** - Built-in a11y features
 - **Responsive** - Mobile-friendly out of the box
+- **Clean Context** - Auth context only handles logout and state management

 ## 🚀 Getting Started